The story of the Puyallup Valley

 cleared the land and built its small cities in the last half of the 19th

 It was their hospitable spirit that gave this tribe the name "Puyallup" which translates to "generous people."
-The Puyallup Indians had permanent dwelling places along the river bank.
-The Puyallup River was a broad meandering river chocked with massive log jams and prone to frequent floods.
+The Puyallup Indians had permanent dwelling places along the bank of the broad and meandering Puyallup River, which was choked with massive log jams and prone to frequent floods.
 The valley floor was a maze of creeks, old growth forest and exotic ferns.

 Formation of a City

-This is a scenic town that emerged among hops, succulent berries, and the beautiful flowers of the local bulb farmers.
+Puyallup is a scenic place that emerged among hops, succulent berries, and the beautiful flowers of the local bulb farmers.
 Pioneer hop king and champion of the Oregon Trail, Ezra Meeker, planned the city in 1877, giving it and the river flowing through the fertile valley its unique name.
 The City of Puyallup was incorporated in 1890, and Meeker served as its first mayor.
 The livelihood for many local residents during the early years was primarily agriculture.
-Through many years of development, Puyallup has transformed to a booming scenic community with an interesting and profound history.

 Ezra Meeker - Founding Father

 Ezra Meeker's Homestead - The Meeker Mansion, at 321 East Pioneer, is well worth a visit.
-The Mansion was once home to Puyallup's founder and first Mayor, Ezra Meeker.
+The Mansion was once home to Puyallup's founder and first mayor, Ezra Meeker.
 Many of the original furnishings are on display and the home is on the National Historic Register.
-The mansion is open for tours.
+The mansion is owned and operated by the Puyallup Historical Society, and open for tours.